NoQuarterTeam/boilerplate-graphql/README.md

 An example is deployed [here](https://boilerplate.noquarter.co)

-We are using Heroku for the API package and Vercel for the WEB package
+We are using Railway for the API package and Vercel for the WEB package

+For railway we have setup preview deploys and that gives a dynamic url that the web can use.
+The url includes the PR number so on the web we need to grab the PR number from git and dynamically change the API_URL when building the Next.js app.
+Vercel doesn't include PR numbers in the env variables so we use a package to do that for us.